sim1andre/barebone-wp-theme/README.md

 3. Run `npm install` to install all node dependencies.
 4. Run `bower install` to install bower libraries.
-5. First run?
-Choose php or jade mode.
-Run `gulp use-php` or `gulp use-jade`.
-6. Use Jade by going to gulpfile and set `useJade` to `true`.
+5. Before you can start coding.
+Run `gulp build` to create public folders.
 7. Start gulp by running `gulp`.

 <br/>